mergermarket/cdflow2-build-docker-ecr/README.md

 Comma-separated list of platforms for the build, when buildx is enabled.
 E.g.: `linux/arm64,linux/386,linux/s390x`.
+Available platforms depends on the host and installed QEMU emulators.
 If buildx not enabled, parameter ignored.
 Defaults to empty list.